-balance date but not provided for is nil.
+balance date but not provided for is nil (2020: nil).

-30 June 2019 Notes 2019 2018 \$'000 \$'000 32.
-CONTINGENT LIABILITIES AND CREDIT COMMITMENTS In the normal course of business the Society enters into various types of contracts that give rise to contingent or future obligations.
+30 June 2021 Notes 2021 \$'000 2020 \$'000 33.
+CONTINGENT LIABILITIES AND CREDIT COMMITMENTS In the normal course of business the Bank enters into various types of contracts that give rise to contingent or future obligations.
 These contracts generally relate to the financing needs of customers.
-The Society uses the same credit policies and assessment criteria in making commitments and conditional obligations for off-balance sheet risks as it does for on-balance sheet loan assets.
-The Society holds collateral supporting these commitments where it is deemed necessary. (a) Contingent Liabilities Credit Union Financial Support System Limited With effect from 1 July 1999, Ford Co-operative Credit Society Limited is a party to the Credit Union Financial Support System (CUFSS).
+The Bank uses the same credit policies and assessment criteria in making commitments and conditional obligations for off-balance sheet risks as it does for on-balance sheet loan assets.
+The Bank holds collateral supporting these commitments where it is deemed necessary. (a) Contingent Liabilities Credit Union Financial Support System Limited With effect from 1 July 1999, Ford Co-operative Credit Society Limited is a party to the Credit Union Financial Support System (CUFSS).
 CUFSS is a voluntary scheme in which all Credit Unions that are affiliated with Credit Union Services Corporation (Australia) Limited (Cuscal) have agreed to participate.
 CUFSS is a company limited by guarantee, each Credit Union's guarantee being \$100.
-As a member of CUFSS, the Society: May be required to advance funds of up to 3% (excluding permanent loans) of total assets capped at a maximum of \$100m to another Credit Union requiring financial support; Agrees, in conjunction with other members, to fund the operating costs of CUFSS. (b) Credit related commitments Binding commitments to extend credit are agreements to lend to a customer as long as there is no violation of any condition established in the contract.
+As a member of CUFSS, the Bank: May be required to advance funds of up to 3% (excluding permanent loans) of total assets capped at a maximum of \$100m to another Credit Union requiring financial support; Agrees, in conjunction with other members, to fund the operating costs of CUFSS. (b) Credit related commitments Binding commitments to extend credit are agreements to lend to a customer as long as there is no violation of any condition established in the contract.
 Since many of the commitments are expected to expire without being drawn upon, the total commitment amounts do not necessarily represent future cash requirements.
-Approved but undrawn loans and unused continuing credit facilities. ı 668 905
+Approved but undrawn loans and unused continuing credit facilities.
+29 (a) 2,514 807

-30 June 2019 No tes 2019 2018 \$'000 \$'000 33.
-AUDITOR'S REMUNERATION Amounts received or due and receivable by the auditors of Ford Co-operative Credit Society Limited for: - an audit or review of the financial statements of the Society 43 42 - other services in relation to the Society 10 9 53 51
+30 June 2021 Notes 2021 2020 \$'000 \$'000 34.
+AUDITOR'S REMUNERATION Amounts received or due and receivable by the auditors of Ford Co-operative Credit Society Limited for: - an audit or review of the financial statements of the Bank 49 44 - other services in relation to the Bank 13 17 62 61

-34. RELATED PARTY DISCLOSURES
+35. RELATED PARTY DISCLOSURES

-(a) The Directors of Ford Co-operative Credit Society Limited during the financial year were:
+- (a) The Directors of Ford Co-operative Credit Society

-D.M.
-Raimondo;

-P.F.
-Bone;
+- Limited during the financial year were:

-T.J.
+- T.J.
 Boyd;

-D.J.S.
-Burke;

-M.J.
+- M.J.
 Carroll;

-C.G.
-MacDonald;
+- A.R.
+Batten;

+- P.F.
+Bone; (retired 31/10/20)

+- M.W.
+Burrowes;

-T.A.
-O'Brian; and
+- T.A.
+O'Brian; (retired 25/02/21)

+- D.M.
+Raimondo; and

-S.D.
+- S.D.
 Randall.

-(b) The following related party transactions occurred during the financial year:
+- (b) The following related party transactions occurred during the financial year:

-Transactions with the Directors of Ford Co-operative Credit Society Limited

-Loans and advances to Directors:
+Transactions with the Directors of Ford Co-operative Credit Society Limited Loans and advances to Directors:

-Loans and advances amounting to \$Nil (2018 \$Nil) have been provided and repayments amounting to \$235,648 (2018 \$29,180) have been received by Ford Co-operative Credit Society Limited.
-The terms and conditions of all loans and advances to

-Directors are on the same basis as members and have not been breached.
-Each director would hold at least 1 share in the Credit Union.
+Loans and advances amounting to \$370,620 (2020 \$752,000) have been provided and repayments amounting to \$381,403 (2020 \$1,980) have been received by Ford Co-operative Credit Society Limited.
+The terms and conditions of all loans and advances to Directors are on the same basis as members and have not been breached.
+Each director would hold at least 1 share in the Bank.

-35. SEGMENT INFORMATION
+36. SEGMENT INFORMATION

-The Society operates predominantly in the finance industry within the regions of Geelong, Melbourne and Sydney.
+The Bank operates predominantly in the finance industry within the regions of Geelong, Melbourne and Sydney.
 The operations mainly comprise the acceptance of deposits and the provision of loans.
 Specific segmentation of loans and deposits are set out in Notes 10 & 15.

-36. OUTSOURCING ARRANGEMENTS
+37. OUTSOURCING ARRANGEMENTS

-The Society has entered into contracts with, and has outsourcing arrangements with, the following organisations and service providers:
+The Bank has entered into contracts with, and has outsourcing arrangements with, the following organisations and service providers: